 - Because Metformin works in the liver, it is contraindicated in liver disease

 - In rare cases, Metformin can cause a life threatening condition called lactic acidosis (tell your doctor if you have liver, heart or kidney disease, or drink alcohol)

 As with all medications, whether to take metformin should be a shared decision between you and your physician.

 Remember to discuss your goals, current blood sugar control (including HbA1c), family history, length of time you have been diagnosed, and any symptoms you may have.

 Keeping a diary/log of medications and symptoms along with a food and glucose journal is very helpful in troubleshooting and making informed decisions regarding your health care in the future.

-Please share, pin, or tweet this post.
+Please share, pin, or tweet this info to help others.